 Success in implementing the actions in this goal includes increased social/emotional and health services to students.
-Challenges faced were students reacclimating to returning to campuses full-time and in-person learning.
+Challenges faced continued to be students reacclimating to returning to campuses full-time and in-person learning.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.